Skip to Content Skip to Search

 name The name of the methods to define attribute methods for, and the column which this will persist to.

 cast_type A symbol such as :string or :integer, or a type object to be used for this attribute.
+If this parameter is not passed, the previously defined type (if any) will be used.
+Otherwise, the type will be ActiveModel::Type::Value.
 See the examples below for more information about providing custom type objects.

 Options